comparisonreferralssoftwareaustralia

 Generic CRM platforms

 Some larger practices attempt to adapt generic customer relationship management platforms for referral tracking.
-The logic seems sound — referrals are leads, and CRMs track leads.
+The logic seems sound: referrals are leads, and CRMs track leads.
 In practice, it rarely works well.
 These platforms were designed for sales teams, not medical practices.
-You end up mapping healthcare concepts onto business terminology — “referrals” become “deals,” “patients” become “contacts.”
+You end up mapping healthcare concepts onto business terminology, where “referrals” become “deals” and “patients” become “contacts”.
 Setup takes weeks or months, often requiring consultants.
 Per-user pricing quickly escalates to $500-$2,000+ per month for a mid-sized practice.
-Most critically, generic CRMs are headquartered overseas with data centres outside Australia, creating compliance risk under the Privacy Act.
+Most critically, generic CRMs are typically headquartered overseas with data centres outside Australia, creating compliance risk under the Privacy Act.
 It is using a semi-trailer to do the grocery run.

 Spreadsheets and paper systems